ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: Experiments and Analysis

-\textbf{Finding \#5: MLLMs still have a gap to close to reach human-level intelligence in error detection.} Human performance significantly outperforms the best MLLMs in both the STEP and CATE tasks, with accuracy scores of 69.8\% and 60.7\% respectively, compared to the highest MLLM scores of 55.1\% and 53.1\%.
+\textbf{Finding \#5: MLLMs still have a gap to close to reach human-level intelligence in error detection.} Human performance significantly outperforms the best MLLMs in both the STEP and CATE tasks, with overall performance of 69.8\% and 60.7\% respectively, compared to the highest MLLM scores of 55.1\% and 53.1\%.
 Notably, the detection of VIS by humans is markedly superior to the best MLLMs, with a difference of nearly 20\%.
 This substantial lead may be attributed to the sophisticated pattern recognition inherent to human visual processing \citep{doerig2022visual}, which MLLMs, despite their advancements, have yet to fully emulate.
 Besides, it is interesting to note that human performance in REAS detection is lower than all closed-source MLLMs but higher than almost all open-source MLLMs.

-This may suggest that closed-source MLLMs benefit from proprietary datasets and algorithms that better capture the nuances of logical reasoning \citep{wang2024exploring}.
+\textbf{Finding \#6: Specialized multimodal reasoning and math models underperform generalist models like GPT-4o.} As illustrated in Figure \ref{fig:specialized_models_performance}, we evaluate QVQ \cite{qvq-72b-preview} (a reasoning-enhanced variant of Qwen2-VL-72B) and find that it still lags behind GPT-4o.
+This suggests that specialized reasoning training alone does not guarantee superior performance in our task, which requires fine-grained multimodal error analysis beyond pure logical deduction.
+We also test three math-focused models \cite{zhang2024mavis,gao2023gllava,shi2024mathllava} to investigate whether problem-solving ability generalizes to our task.
+Their performance was weaker than general models, with G-LLaVA showing the lowest scores.
+We attribute this to its narrow geometric-focused training, which lacks diversity for our error categories.